Fulim13/Storyteller/README.md

 # Setup For Open AI

-1. Create a new virtual environment `python -m venv story-teller`
+1. Create a new virtual environment `python -m venv storyteller`
 2. Install the requirements `pip install -r requirements.txt`
 3. Create .env file and add the following variables